Diversity & Inclusion

-Mark D. Young is head of the firm’s Derivatives Regulation and Litigation Group.
+Mark D. Young is co-head of the firm’s Derivatives Group.
 His practice focuses on financial services regulation, derivatives and agency litigation, legislative advocacy, and business and transactional counseling.

 In the area of financial services regulation, Mr. Young represents major corporations, exchanges, trading platforms, brokerage houses, banks, pension organizations and investment managers before the U.S. Commodity Futures Trading Commission (CFTC), Securities and Exchange Commission (SEC), Department of Labor and federal banking agencies.
 He is actively advising clients on the development of federal regulatory policy on all forms of derivatives under the Dodd-Frank Act.

 In the derivatives litigation area, he successfully argued appeals in landmark cases under the federal securities laws and the Commodity Exchange Act.
 Those decisions addressed jurisdiction of the CFTC, SEC and bank regulators over newly created derivatives and other financial instruments; the scope of the definition of a “security”; the availability of private damage actions; extraterritorial application of U.S. securities and futures laws; the standards of liability for fraud and manipulation; electronic trading markets; and the scope of fiduciary obligations of brokerage firms and banks.
 Mr. Young also has experience in agency litigation defending government enforcement actions involving fraud, manipulation, reporting and registration violations.

 Mr. Young, who is a former CFTC assistant general counsel, is active in a wide range of legislative issues.
 He played a lead role in connection with every major piece of legislation to amend the Commodity Exchange Act, the statute administered by the CFTC, since 1978.
 These bills have focused on financial regulatory reform, swaps and other derivatives, energy prices and jurisdictional disputes between the CFTC and the SEC.